aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/video-frame/_index.md

 ## **Create Video Frame with Video from Web Source**
 PowerPoint 2010 and newer versions support YouTube videos.
 To play these videos in PowerPoint make sure your [environment meet requirements ](https://support.office.com/en-us/article/Requirements-for-using-the-PowerPoint-YouTube-feature-2a0e184d-af50-4da9-b530-e4355ac436a9?ui=en-US&rs=en-US&ad=US)for embedding videos from web source.

-In order To add video from YouTube with Aspose.Slides, please use following code snippet:
+Follow these steps:

 1. Create an instance of [Presentation ](https://apireference.aspose.com/net/slides/aspose.slides/presentation)class
 1. Obtain the reference of a slide by using its Index
 1. Add the Video Frame by passing video URL
 1. Set Image for Video Frame
 1. Save presentation as a PPTX file

+This sample code shows you how to to add a video from YouTube to your presentation using Aspose.Slides:

 ```c#
 public static void Run()